Graph-Dictionary Signal Model for Sparse Representations of Multivariate Data: Graph-Dictionary Signal Model

-Conditionally to this graph-dictionary formulation, the signal distribution $P_x$ from \cref{eq:noise-filter} is characterized by $\bm \delta_t$ and $\bm W$.
-In this work, we assume that atom weights and coefficients are independent, meaning that structure and appearance do not influence each-other.
+Conditionally to this graph-dictionary formulation, the signal distribution $P_x$ is characterized by $\bm \delta_t$ and $\bm W$.
+In this work, we assume that atom weights and coefficients are independent, meaning that structure and appearance do not influence each other.
 In this way, we can split the joint PDF in

 where $P_w$ and $P_c$ are the prior distributions of weights and coefficients respectively, and we gather all coefficients $\bm \delta_t$ in the rows of the matrix ${\bm \Delta \in [0,1]^{T \times K}}$.